Professional Indemnity Insurance For Estate Agents

 We often find this to be an area clients don’t integrate into their protection, largely because of the misconception that it’s included in other policies.
 If your buildings insurance covers the cost of repairing a damaged office it will only do that, any lost revenue while you are closed during this time will be covered under your business interruption policy.

 Technology is at the centre of many industries now, and estate agents are one of many companies that underestimate the impact that a data breach or hacking issues can present to them.
-With the correct cyber coverage, your company can operate with the knowledge that incidents are protected.
+With the correct cyber insurance coverage, your company can operate with the knowledge that incidents are protected.

 A comprehensive cyber policy will provide cover for first party and third party claims.